Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Device-and-DeviceUse-comments.md

 | type_zib | ST |

 ### Comments
 There's a conceptual match, but a cardinality mismatch.
 The Xt-EHR model is also more elaborate as it is of the Narrative data type, compared to simple string for the zib.

+Review note:
+> Hoe verhoudt dit zich tot `EHDSDevice.note`?

 ## EHDSDeviceUse.reason